aganse/docker_mlflow_db/README.md

 docker-compose logs -f
 ```
 where the -f acts like in `tail -f`, allowing open-ended streaming of the
-new additions to the logs.
+new additions to the logs.  `Docker-compose logs` is like `docker logs` but
+puts the logs from the different containers started by docker-compose all
+together.

 ```bash